 2011 Amendment.
 Act 66 added subsec. (f).

 2004 Amendment.
 Act 207 amended subsec. (c)(1).
-See sections 28 and 29 of Act 207 in the appendix to this title for special provisions relating to applicability and construction of law.
+See section 29 of Act 207 in the appendix to this title for special provisions relating to construction of law.

 2002 Amendment.
 Act 141 added subsec. (e).
 Section 2 of Act 141 provided that subsec. (e) shall expire December 31, 2007, unless sooner reauthorized by the General Assembly.
 Section 2 of Act 141 was amended by Act 75 of 2007, amending the expiration date of subsec. (e) to December 31, 2017.